xboot/xboot/documents/xboot-application-development-guide-en-US.md

 # XBOOT Application Development Guide

 # Introduction
+It very tedious that we need careful read soc datasheet when operate GPIO on soc.We always repeat working when changed the soc.its almost almost impossible to We want develop a UI that support all kinds of magic motion.Stacks of protocols are like heavenly books ,it Reading is very hard , How do we program?
+Virtual machine technology is very popular and it function is powerful,but it very difficult to transplant it.so we build the Xboot.it can help us deal with these problems.

-The operation of a GPIO, you need to carefully control the chip manual, so cumbersome; for a master chip, all work from scratch; want to develop a modern point to support a variety of dynamic UI, found almost impossible things; The virtual machine technology is very popular, very powerful, like their own transplant, but difficult; or let go of their own, so XBOOT to solve these problems for you.
-XBOOT is not only a powerful, portability, code reuse rate of the embedded system bootloader, but also a SOC chip system application software execution engine, without complex operating system, APP power direct implementation.
-Once written, running everywhere, not just a slogan, but also the only reason for the existence of XBOOT.
-Some basic features are briefly listed as follows:
+XBOOT is not only a powerful, portable, and highly reusable, embedded system bootloader,but also on a piece of SOC system application software execution engine, without complex operating system, electricity directly executed on the APP。"Once written, running everywhere."
+It not just a slogan,but also the only reason for the existence of XBOOT.
+What's on the XBOOT?

-* Support file systems
+- Support file systems
-* Support lua virtual machine
+- Support lua virtual machine
-* Support many protocol stacks
+- Support many protocol stacks
-* Support graphics library, and vector font
+- Support graphics library, and vector font
-* Supports a modern GUI, and animations
+- Supports a modern GUI, and animations
-* Multi-platform support
+- Multi-platform support
-* Bus drivers, UART, I2C, SPI and so on
+- Bus drivers, UART, I2C, SPI and so on
-* Device drivers, GPIO, PWM, IRQ, CLK, LED, BUZZER, VIBRATOR, WATCHDOG, RNG, FRAMEBUFFER, RTC, etc.
+- Device drivers, GPIO, PWM, IRQ, CLK, LED, BUZZER, VIBRATOR, WATCHDOG, RNG, FRAMEBUFFER, RTC, etc.
-* Support application using lua, which include high-level API, can operate a variety of hardware abstract interface directly
+- Support application using lua, which include high-level API, can operate a variety of hardware abstract interface directly
-* Application software platform has nothing to do, write once, run everywhere
+- Application software platform has nothing to do, write once, run everywhere

 # Related website